 But in Genesis 16 Abraham and Sarah, out of their weakened faith for a time, devise a plan by which they will use their own ability to help God fulfill his promise.
 Sarah gives her handmaid Hagar, to Abraham so she can bear him a son in Genesis 16:2.
 And in Genesis 16:15 it says, “Hagar bore Abram a son, and Abram called the name of his son whom Hagar bore to him Ishmael.”
 Therefore when Paul says in Galatians 4:23 that Ishmael was born “according to the flesh,” he meant that Ishmael was the product of self-reliance.
 Abraham failed to rely on God’s power alone to fulfill his promise, but instead relied on his own power and wits to get a son.

 Then, after 14 years, in Genesis 17:16 God says to Abraham that He will fulfill His promise that Sarah will have a son.
-God intends to accomplish it in such a way that removes all grounds for human boasting.
+God intends to carry it out in such a way that removes all grounds for human boasting.
 Genesis 17:17-19 says, “Abraham fell on his face and laughed and said to himself, ‘Shall a child be born to a man who is a hundred years old?
 Shall Sarah who is ninety years old bear a child?’
 And Abraham said to God, ‘O, that Ishmael might live in thy sight!’
 God said, ‘No, but Sarah your wife shall bear you a son, and you shall call his name Isaac.
 I will establish my covenant with him as an everlasting covenant for his descendants after him.'”
 God rejects what Abraham was able to produce on his own, but God promises again that in spite of Abraham’s age, he will have a son by his own wife.
 So Genesis 21:1 says, “The Lord visited Sarah as he had said, and the Lord did to Sarah as he had promised.”
 Isaac was not born according to the flesh because his birth was the result of God’s supernatural intervention in fulfillment of his own promise.
 Therefore in Galatians 4:23, Paul rightly sums up the whole narrative: “The son of the slave was born according to the flesh, the son of the free woman through promise.”

 Now Paul says the same thing in Romans 9:6-8; “For not all those who are descended from Israel are truly Israel, nor are all the children Abrahamʼs true descendants; rather “through Isaac will your descendants be counted.”
 This means it is not the children of the flesh who are the children of God; rather, the children of promise are counted as descendants.”
 It is not as though Jewishness is rejected, what’s rejected is human efforts to be accepted in God’s household.
 Thomas Schreiner pointed out that “Paul’s illustration is astonishing, for surely the Judaizers saw themselves as descendants of Isaac!
 Paul, however, identifies them as the descendants of Ishmael and sees the Galatian converts as sons of Isaac.
 Those who rely on the law and human effort to be right with God are not the children of the covenant, whereas those who rely on the free promise given in Christ Jesus are the true covenant children.”